The shift to mutationism is documented in our language

 Last year Sahotra Sarkar published a paper that got me thinking.
 His piece entitled “The Genomic Challenge to Adaptationism” focused on the writings of Lynch & Koonin, arguing that molecular studies continue to present a major challenge to the received view of evolution, by suggesting that “non-adaptive processes dominate genome architecture evolution”.

 But maybe the frog is dead already.
-I would argue that molecular studies have shifted the way we understand the role of mutation in evolution, to the point that many of us are now aligned with the mutationists of a century ago, and against the Modern Synthesis.
+I would argue that molecular studies have shifted the way we understand the role of mutation in evolution, to the point that many of us are now aligned with the mutationists of a century ago, and against the original Modern Synthesis (OMS).
 The shift is apparent in statements like these:

 Adaptation proceeds through the selection of mutations” (Jacquier, et al 2013)